-This article is not about discussing the details of the results of an optimization with GAs, but describing how to use GAs in order to successfully optimize AMs.
-Indeed, GAs variants are numerous and they always need to be tailored to the problem to be addressed.
+This article is not about discussing the details of the results of an optimization with GAs, but describing how GAs is to be used in order to successfully optimize AMs.
+Indeed, GAs variants are numerous and always need to be tailored to the problem addressed.
 This requires intensive and systematic comparisons of operators and options in order to identify the key factors leading the optimization and the respective sensitivity of the options.
-These analyses are presented here and result in recommendations for the use of GAs when applied to AMs.
-The demonstration of the benefit brought by such an approach in a specific case study is the topic of [Horton et~al.(2016)Horton, Jaboyedoff,, and Obled].
+Such analyses are presented here and will result in recommendations for the use of GAs when applied to AMs.
+The demonstration of the benefit brought by such an approach on a specific case study is the topic of [Horton et~al.(2016)Horton, Jaboyedoff,, and Obled].

 We will begin by presenting the concepts of GAs as well as the assessed operators (section 2).
 The comparative analyses of the operators and their results are presented in section 3, which lead us to the recommendations in section 4.